-Strict adherence to capital budgets for refurbishments or new building projects, even at the cost of integrating energy measures.
+Budget holders are concerned that there is strict adherence to capital budgets for refurbishments or new building projects, even at the cost of integrating energy measures.
+To ensure this, it is recommended that:

-- Whole life costing of sustainability measures should be done apart from a simple payback to decide cost versus long term benefit of each measure. - Integrated design approach towards sustainability should be followed instead of cost-based competitive tendering. - Grants are provided by the government for encouraging certain technologies.
-DT1 micro generation grants up to £1 Million are available to public sector organizations.
+- Whole life costing of sustainability measures should be done to decide cost versus long term benefit of each measure. - An integrated design approach towards sustainability should be followed instead of cost-based competitive tendering. - Grants are provided by the government for encouraging certain technologies.
+Micro-generation grants up to £1m are available to public sector organisations.
 The technologies supported are solar PV and thermal, wind turbines, ground source heat pumps and biomass (automated wood pellet stoves and wood-fuelled boilers), with support ranging from 30-50% depending on the technology.
-Since the situation regarding grants is always changing, it cannot be specified here.

-• Energy efficiency measures such as mandatory reporting of energy performance or design criteria, and capital funding of such measures by FE funding bodies, can ensure that sustainability measures are incorporated in FE colleges.
+Since the situation regarding grants is always changing, it has not been specified here.
+Check for recent sources of information when planning a project. - Mandatory requirements for reporting of energy performance or design criteria, and capital funding of certain energy efficiency measures by FE funding bodies are some other ways to ensure that sustainability measures are incorporated in FE colleges.